AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 ### Create Schema with Commerce field group

-To define the structure for commerce event data, we have to create an Experience Data Model (XDM) schema.
+To define the structure for commerce event data, you must create an Experience Data Model (XDM) schema.
 A schema is a set of rules that represent and validate the structure and format of data.

 -   In the browser, navigate to the __Adobe Experience Platform__ product Home Screen(for example, <https://experience.adobe.com/#/@YOUR-ORG-NAME/sname:prod/platform/home>)